tchayen/markdown-links/README.md

 ### `markdown-links.openColumn`

 Controls in which column should clicked files open.
 Refer to [Column values](###column-values).
 Defaults to `one`.

+### `markdown-links.fileIdRegexp`

+A [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) used to find the file id for use in wiki-style links.

 ### Column values